ADecode-win/Covid_code/README.md

 ## Key Features
 ### Interactive Time Series Visualization
 - **Graphical Display**: View the total number of COVID-19 cases displayed over time on a clean and clear graph.
-Each point on the graph represents a specific date in the dd.mm.yyyy format with the ability to see details about cases and deaths on hover.
+Each data point(red circles) on the graph represents a specific date in the dd.mm.yyyy format with the ability to see details about cases and deaths on hover.
 - **Country and Month Selection**: Customize data views by selecting specific countries and months using dropdown menus, or choose "None" to view the data for the entire year without any monthly segmentation.
-- **Data Point Interactivity**: Hover over any red dot on the graph to reveal detailed data for that date, including the number of cases and deaths, enhancing the informational value of the visualization.
+- **Data Point Interactivity**: Hover over any red circles on the graph to reveal detailed data for that date, including the number of cases and deaths, enhancing the informational value of the visualization.
 - **Visualize Button**: Enables visualization of the graph when a file is uploaded.
 - **Remove Button**: Allows removal of any displayed graphs.
 ### Data Interaction
 - **Slider Functionality**: A slider allows users to play through the entire year's data, providing a dynamic overview of the pandemic’s development.
-This is useful for presentations and educational purposes, offering a visual timeline of the spread.
 - **Hide/Show Data Points**: Toggle to hide or show data points on the graph for a clearer view of trends without individual day interruptions.
 ### FHIR JSON Integration
 - **Drag and Drop Upload**: Supports uploading of FHIR JSON format files through a drag-and-drop interface, tailored for visualizing health data for individual countries.
 Ensure that each file uploaded contains data for a specific country only and not multiple countries, to maintain the visualization's clarity and accuracy.